odentools/denhub-device/README.md

 	$ npm start

+## Principal Files

-## About commands.json
+### commands.json

-It describes the commands and specification of values, with using [S-Spec](https://github.com/odentools/s-spec) format.
+It describes the commands for your device.

+It also define a specification of the each values with using [S-Spec](https://github.com/odentools/s-spec) format for validation.

 Format:
 ```